DebXD/link-media-scraper-bot/README.md

 # link-media-scraper-bot
-A Telegram bot that used to get the media from a cyberdrop, bunkr links.
+A Telegram bot that used to download or upload the media contents from cyberdrop, bunkr and streamtape links.

 # Simply Deploy on Heroku (Easier Way):